 This defines a grid with one Chrome node and one Firefox node in addition to the hub.

-The whole grid can then be started as
+The whole grid can then be started like this:

 The process for setting up your own custom Selenium grid is described at https://seleniumhq.github.io/docs/grid.html#rolling_your_own_grid.
-All the instructions for Selenium apply to TestBench, too.
+All of the instructions for Selenium apply also to TestBench.

-If you are using Windows and Internet Explorer, you should also turn on
+If you’re using Windows and Internet Explorer, you should also turn on

 Allow active content to run in files on My Computer in